 With respect to the first film link given, the claimed landing at an area on Mars with pressure about what we advocate is not what really caught our attention.
 Rather, it was that the reverse IP address for my unknown Estonian friend was at the U.S. Department of Defense.
 Disinformation or leak?
 I don't know, but the DoD and in fact Fort Huachuca, an Army Intelligence case, is on our sites multiple times daily.
 They were probably curious to see how I would react to their bait.
 It's not uncommon for me to see reader IP addresses in Russia or China with a reverse IP that takes me to the DoD Network Information Center or to one specific U.S. military base.
-We record NASA, ESA,

-Kremlin, Roscosmos and Chinese Space Agency IPs.
-It has been our policy to not record military IP addresses but on 6/18/2018 we learned that when a huge number of NASA AMES IP addresses (at least 430) had their first digit removed, what came up was our most frequent DoD reader.
+We record NASA, ESA, Kremlin, Roscosmos and Chinese Space Agency IPs.
+It was been our policy to not record military IP addresses but on 6/18/2018 we learned that when a huge number of NASA AMES IP addresses (at least 430) had their first digit removed, what came up was our most frequent DoD reader.
+We take their interest as an indication that they likely agree with our findings, but are not yet cleared to publically indicate so.